liaucg/module_3.11_assignment/README.md

 ```
 ## Step 5: Create AWS ECR repository
 Here a ECR repository is created to the house the pushed container images where later it can be sed by ECS service to get deployed on Amazon platform.

 ![image](https://github.com/liaucg/module_3.11_assignment/assets/22501900/db26051c-c649-4b83-bbfe-80e8d99e3015)

+## Step 6: Add AWS access key ID and access key to GitHub secrets
+In order to access AWS ECR registry the AWS access key ID and access key will be added to GitHub repository secrets